 Compare this to the dire state of the US and UK administrations and we think it would be fair to say that the Asian political environment presents no more risk than major developed markets.

 Of similar importance, long-term investors must focus on risks arising from structural long-term challenges brought about by demographic change.
-For the developed world, the long-term risk of declining population growth and ageing societies is a reality.
-In contrast, Asia’s population on average remains young and growing.
+For the developed world, .
+In contrast, .

 The key issue behind the Asia crisis was not just one of leverage, but too much short-term foreign currency debt.